Author: Dr. Hans Bärfuss

 As soon as the first Version 2.0 PDF files are created, the question will arise as to how they can be archived in accordance with the standard.
 PDF/A must have an answer to this question.
 Unlike the other PDF sub-standards, this application is under a certain degree of time pressure.
 But the sheer number of changes is making it difficult to find a quick solution.
 The PDF/A community also faces other problems, and in particular related to validation.

 The validation process checks whether a PDF file conforms to a certain standard.
 This check is common for PDF/X and PDF/A files and is vital for archiving purposes, as violations of the standard can lead to archived files no longer being perfectly legible after 10 or more years.

 Differences in the validation of PDF/A files

-Various commercial software programs (validators) can be used for checking compliance with different parts of the PDF/A standard.
-As all parts of the PDF/A standard are based on specific master standards, such as PDF 1.4 and PDF 1.7, the validators must also check compliance with these standards.
+Various commercial software programs (validators) can be used for checking conformance with different parts of the PDF/A standard.
+As all parts of the PDF/A standard are based on specific master standards, such as PDF 1.4 and PDF 1.7, the validators must also check conformance with these standards.
 In addition, the producers of these validators often interpret the text of the standards differently.
 Both these factors can lead to different validators producing different test results.